 Recovery is Ongoing

 Towards the end of your inpatient treatment, you will work with your supports to develop an individualized plan for outpatient success.
-Recovery from addiction is an ongoing journey.
+Recovery from addiction is a continuing journey.
 Finding the right supports and choosing techniques that work for you are vital to staying sober.

-As you begin your journey, focus on taking it one step at a time.
+As you begin your journey to recovery, focus on taking it one step at a time.
 Making the decision to get help may feel scary and you may initially doubt your ability to continue.
-If you are feeling this way, an inpatient treatment program may be a way to build confidence in yourself and to develop relationships with people who can support you every day of your journey.
-As you go along, remember that a beautiful sunrise will follow every flat tire on your road trip will be followed by a beautiful sunrise around the next corner.
+If you are feeling this way, an inpatient treatment program may be a way to build confidence in yourself and to develop relationships with people who can support you every day of your journey to recovery.
+As you go along, remember that a beautiful sunrise will follow every flat tire on your road trip.